Key Takeaways:

 Hunger and Hyperglycemia

-With hyperglycemia, simply eating more won’t help to curb your hunger pangs and will just continue to drive your blood glucose levels higher.
-This in turns leads to an even stronger feeling of hunger.
+With hyperglycemia, simply eating more may not help to curb your hunger pangs and can continue to drive your blood glucose levels higher.
+This in turn leads to an even stronger feeling of hunger.

 For people with type 1 and type 2 diabetes, it’s important to learn the symptoms of hyperglycemia and how it can be prevented.
 Managing stress and eating a healthy diet with the right kinds of carbohydrates can help keep high blood sugar levels at bay.
-Diabetes medications may be recommended for people with type 2 diabetes, and insulin is often needed to control high blood glucose for those with type 1 diabetes.
+Diabetes medications may be recommended for people with type 2 diabetes, and insulin is needed to control high blood glucose for those with type 1 diabetes.
+A continuous glucose monitor (CGM) may also be a helpful tool to continuously monitor blood glucose levels in real-time.

 Hunger and Hypoglycemia